 “Ballard Chalmers’ consultancy and Microsoft .NET development expertise have been instrumental in the redevelopment of the Canterbury Student .NET portal.”
 Information Systems Development Manager, Canterbury Christ Church University

 In 2009, with such a large number of students enrolling each academic year, CCCU recognised it needed a more effective way to reach students and automate real-time communication with them.
 The existing student portal was largely a static site that lacked any dynamic features or an effective way to personalise communication with individual students.

 The University specified the need for an attractive and intuitive portal that would be easy to use and which allowed for automated information updates to meet the majority of student needs.
 It also needed to enable students to interact with multiple faculties and departments, and for their students to be able to undertake basic administrative tasks online, such as change of address and study fee payment.

-CCCU commissioned Ballard Chalmers to develop the new “StudentNET” portal, based on our reputation as a Microsoft .NET development specialist with an in-depth knowledge and vast experience in the creation of enterprise scale cloud applications.
+CCCU commissioned Ballard Chalmers to develop the new “StudentNET” portal, based on our reputation as a Microsoft .NET development specialist with in-depth knowledge and vast experience in the creation of enterprise-scale cloud applications.

 The design utilised the absolute latest in technology and graphical presentation to ensure acceptance by students, with a fully customisable homepage and drag and drop apps.
-With slick graphic design and presentation it included a range of apps to match each student’s individual needs and preferences, together with theme and colour selection and the type of features that students were used to in their online social life.
+With slick graphic design and presentation, it included a range of apps to match each student’s individual needs and preferences, together with a theme and colour selection and the type of features that students were used to in their online social life.

 The portal provided a central location for students to manage all of their day-to-day financial and course needs including: